 - FIXED: Verizon Pantech UML 295 not working

-- ADDED: Populating previously configured manual IP settings within connection menu.(Connection -> Ethernet -> Manual)
+- ADDED: Populating previously configured manual IP settings within the connection menu.(Connection -> Ethernet -> Manual)

 - FIXED: Unit hangs when exiting network connection menu without making changes.